wpballa/Xyce/README.md

 # Xyce
-Build instructions for Xyce 6.10 on a Raspberry Pi Model 3B+
+Build instructions for Xyce 6.11.1 on a Raspberry Pi Model 4B with Buster Also applies to Model 3 B+ and Model 3 B using Jessie.

 Read the pdf for full instructions